TeamCodeStream/codestream-server/api_server/etc/msteamsbot/README.md

 ### Dev logic

 the `hasSharing` flag is enabled for `modules/msteams_auth/msteams_auth.js`.
 While MS Teams does not follow the same flow as Slack, it does share a lot of the glue that makes it work -- as it follows the notion of it being a `provider`.
 As user triggers this flow in the IDE by attempting to add an `MS Teams Organization` from the codemark sharing dropdown.

+### Installing
+Upon installing the CodeStream bot, users in the team/channel for which the bot was installed to will receive a personal greeting message about what CodeStream offers.
+If the first command a user issues the bot in the personal channel is any thing other than `signin` they will get an even more customized/personal message telling them to issue the `signin` command to get started.

 ### SignIn
 A user gets associated with CodeStream by signing into CodeStream via the web by issuing the `signin` command from the personal CodeStream bot chat.
 This eventually creates a `signinToken` which is tied to the CS `userId`, CS `teamId` and the MS Teams `tenantId`.
-If a user is on > 1 team, they will be prompted with a team selector.
+If a user is on > 1 team, they will be able to able to connect all the teams.

 When a CS team gets associated, we store on `team` an entry in `providerIdentities` in the format of `msteams::<tenantId>` and we store info about that connection in `providerBotInfo` (not to be confused with `providerInfo` which deals with a team's auth/chat provider)

+A reference to their CodeSteam userId is also stored in msteams_state, the key/value store for MST data

 ### Connecting
 Once a user has signed in, they can connect the bot to any team channel on any team in any of the teams for that tenant.
 Upon connecting, we store a reference to the MS Teams team in `msteams_team`, along with the _conversation_ (aka channel) and store that in `msteams_conversations`.
-Once this happens we update all the users on the team, giving them a `providerInfo.<teamId>.msteams.multiple.<tenantId>` object.
+Once this happens we update that user's data, giving them a `providerInfo.<teamId>.msteams.multiple.<tenantId>` object.
 Here, the accessToken doesn't matter, it just needs to be a string.
 We don't actually need an accessToken, as we will be querying teams/conversations that are gathered from the MS Teams CodeStream bot.

 ## Bot Commands
 These are the commands that you can issue the CodeStream bot for msteams

 ### secret commands
 These are unlisted commands.
-There's nothing "secret" about that, just that they're more intended for debugging rather than for the MS Teams user
+There's nothing "secret" about that, just that they're more intended for debugging rather than for a normal MS Teams user

 ```easteregg```
 You'll just have to find out